 Jump to:

-- Why You Will Love Making Lactose Free Yogurt
+- Why You'll Love Making Lactose-Free Yogurt

-- Choosing a Yogurt Starter
+- First, Choose A Yogurt Starter

-- Prepare Milk for Culturing
+- Prepare The Lactose Free Milk for Culturing

 - Prepare the Starter

-- Pour into Containers and Choose Culturing Method
+- Pour Into Containers and Choose Culturing Method

 - Conventional Oven 'Proof' Method

-- Instant Pot method
+- Instant Pot Method

 - Crock Pot Method